Chart Color Schemes

 AreaSearch assessment of residential development activity positions Agnes Water among the top 25% of areas assessed nationwide

-Agnes Water averaged approximately 34 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers from statistical area data.
-Between FY-21 and FY-25, about 174 homes were approved, with an additional 17 approved so far in FY-26.
-On average, 3.2 people moved to the area for each dwelling built over these five financial years.
+Agnes Water has averaged approximately 34 new dwelling approvals per year.
+Between financial years FY21 and FY25, around 174 homes were approved, with an additional 17 approved in FY26 so far.
+Each year, about 3.2 people have moved to the area for each dwelling built during these five financial years.

 Frequently Asked Questions - Development